 By sharing stories about your career and life path you can make a positive impact on the lives of young people.
 There are lots of ways youcan get involved, some only taking 5 minutes of your time!

 Whatever path you have taken you can inspire, education and encourage young people by sharing the knowledge, networks and experiences you have gained along the way.

-Please contact Tracey J Holden, our Careers Adviser, to find out how you can support students at your child’s school, or complete the Pledge Card.
+Please contact Donna Mills, our Careers Adviser, to find out how you can support students at your child’s school, or complete the Pledge Card.

 GIVE AN HOUR seeks to galvanise the business community to deliver employer encounters in schools and colleges.
 Once a business volunteer has completed the campaign registration form on The Careers & Enterprise Company website, based on their location, they will be matched with an Enterprise Coordinator.
 The Enterprise Coordinator will support them to deliver employer encounters in their local area either directly with schools and colleges or via local career activity providers.

 KEY MESSAGES:• In an hour, you could make a difference to the choices a young person makes about their future. • In an hour, you could change the course of a young person’s life just by sharing your story or helping them understand more about

 the world of work. • In an hour, you can help young people to create new perspectives and inspire new ideas.

 GIVE AN HOUR CAMPAIGN KEY BUSINESS BENEFITS:• Give back to the local community. • Support young people. • Help to develop a future workforce. • Increase the potential talent pipeline in the local area. • Inspire young people about different sectors/industries.